onedayatatime/spiritsoulbody/docs/architecture.md

 ![Pipe Valve](img/pipevalve.jpg)

-**Lk 1: 46, 47**
 > And Mary said: "My soul glorifies the Lord.
-And my spirit has rejoiced in God my Savior.
+And my spirit has rejoiced in God my Savior. - **Lk 1: 46,47**

 **Inferences**